 4. Include a Process Map.

-From the beginning (receiving documents) to the conclusion (updating in Accounting System/ERP), this will display the full process covered in the desktop method.
+Build your process map from the beginning (receiving documents) to the conclusion (updating in Accounting System/ERP), this will display the full process covered in the desktop method.

 Is it necessary for them to have access to a certain position in your accounting system/ERP?
 Do they require access to the Share Drive's Vendor Maintenance Folder?
 Is it necessary for them to have a software license or a website sign-in to execute vendor validations?
 The desktop procedure may serve as a one-stop-shop for onboarding new team members.